They are responsible for working to improve systems and devices that contribute to environmental health.

 What Is the Job Demand for Environmental Health and Safety Technicians?

-Demand for this type of role is expected to grow some 9% in the decade between 2014 and 2024.
-This is slightly higher than the mean average of all jobs in the US at present.
-As Federal and international compliance on health and environmental protection pushes forward, more people will be required to fill these roles.
+Demand for this role is expected to grow some 11% between 2020 and 2030 - that's faster than the average of all occupations during this time.* As Federal and international compliance on health and environmental protection pushes forward, more people will be required to fill these roles.
 Part of the “green economy”, the sector overall has seen an improvement in the last few years.

 What Are the Education Requirements to Become an Environmental Health and Safety Technician?